mike-malley/cass-viewer/README.md

 [![Build Status](https://travis-ci.org/cassproject/cass-viewer.svg?branch=master)](https://travis-ci.org/cassproject/cass-viewer)

-Deprecated for view mode in CASS Editor.
+# Deprecated, use view mode in CASS Editor.
 All links now refer to cass-editor and this document has been updated to reflect this.

 # CASS
 Competency and Skills Service -- Competency Framework Viewer